VictorCorral/Buddy-iOS-SDK/README.md

      "success": true
     }

-The corresponding Objective-C object for the _unique_ fields under `result`:
+The corresponding Objective-C class for the _unique_ fields under `result` is:

     @interface BPCheckin : BPModelBase